cloudmesh-community/book/chapters/in/os/ubuntu-usb-osx.md

 follows and you need to execute the command for the version of ubuntu you like to use.

-Your folde will look something like this
+Your folder will look something like this

 	ls -1